izzyreal/vmpc-docs/vmpc_specific_settings.rst

 It is via this mechanism that the MPC2000XL has 16.3 filenames rather than 8.3 in a single FAT16 entry.
 The only problem, however, is that this leaves the MPC2000XL user in a kind of limbo state with regard to file exchange.
 Any Mac, Windows or Linux machine can read an MPC2000XL CF card without complaining, but it will not be able to parse the filenames correctly.
 It will register the 8 additional bytes as invalid date/time values, since that is what these bytes are expected to mean in a common FAT16 implementation.

 For this reason, an MPC2000XL CF card with for example a :file:`DRUMKIT.PGM` that refers to a :file:`FUNKY_SNARE1.SND` will not be copied correctly to most computers.
 Likely you will end up with a file named :file:`FUNKY_SN.SND`.
-What's worse, operating systems have a tendency to rewrite the FAT entries of any directory that is explored, leaving you with a broken :file:`DRUMKIT.PGM` after exploring your CF card in MacOS Finder or Windows Explorer, since the PGM still contains a reference to :file:`FUNKY_SNARE1.SND`.
+What's worse, operating systems have a tendency to rewrite the FAT entries of any directory that is explored, leaving you with a broken :file:`DRUMKIT.PGM` after exploring your CF card in macOS Finder or Windows Explorer, since the PGM still contains a reference to :file:`FUNKY_SNARE1.SND`.

 .. note::